2021 Boston Marathon

 2021 Boston Marathon – Shirt

 Race Day.
 I woke up at 5:30 am but didn’t get out of bed until 6.
 My boyfriend went for coffee.
 While getting race-ready, I ate a bagel and banana I took from the hotel in New York City for breakfast.
 I dressed in an old Saucony tank-top, Oiselle Roga shorts, a Nike visor., and on my wrists, a few keepsakes along with my COVID-19 vaccination bracelet.
-I put three Gu Energy Gels (S’mores), a packet of SaltStick FastChew, and Sword Energy Chew packet in a SPIbelt.
+I put three Gu Energy Gels (S’mores), a packet of SaltStick FastChew, and a Sword Energy Chew packet in a SPIbelt.
 In the mesh pocket, I stashed my ID, bank card, and hotel key.

 I left my hotel for Boston Common at 8:20 am wearing a long-sleeve shirt and sweat pants.
 While waiting for my turn to board a bus, I ran into a running friend who I last saw at the 2019 Boston Marathon!
 We caught up quickly, and then I was on a bus to Hopkinton by around 9 am.